skalthoff/Jellify/README.md

 ##### Setup

 -   Clone this repository
--   Run `npm i` to install `npm` packages
+-   Run `yarn install` to install `npm` packages

 ##### Running

--   Run `npm run start` to start the dev server
+-   Run `yarn start` to start the dev server
 -   Open the `android` folder with Android Studio
     -   _Android Studio should automatically grab the "Run Configurations" and initialize Gradle_
 -   Run either on a device or in the simulator

 ##### Building

--   To create a build, run `npm run fastlane:android:build` to use fastlane to compile an `.apk` for all architectures
+-   To create a build, run `yarn fastlane:android:build` to use fastlane to compile an `.apk` for all architectures

 #### References